-If you are a student over 30 and do not qualify for free student membership, we recommend that you register as a part-time member while you have at least one year left to study.
-Part-time membership costs less than a full-time membership.
+If you are a student over 30 and do not qualify for a free student membership, we recommend that you register as a part-time member while you have at least one year left of your studies.
+A part-time membership will cost you less than a full-time membership.
 See our fees (in Danish).

-As a part-time member, you avoid the exclusion period laid down in the unemployment benefit system, which otherwise means one month with no income, if you are unemployed immediately after graduating.
+As a part-time member, you will avoid the exclusion period required by the unemployment benefit system, which otherwise means one month with no income, if you are unemployed immediately after graduating.

-The rules regarding income are calculated as an average of your income before taxes over a 12 month period.
-You should be aware that all taxable income counts.
-Income from interest or loan or similar does not count.
+The rules regarding income are calculated as an average of your income before taxes, over a 12-month period.
+Please note that all taxable income counts.
+Income from interest, loan or something similar does not count.

-If, for instance, you enrolled on the 22nd October, then your first year of income is from October 22nd until October 21st the following year.
+If, for instance, you enrolled on the 22 October, your first year of income is from October 22nd until October 21st the following year.
 Any income you earned before you became a member does not count.

 If you finish or quit your education in the middle of the period, we do not take into account the earnings you make after the date where you finished or quit your education.